kazuyabr/ninety9cents/README.md

 TO ASK ABOUT
 ------------
-Problem with validation errors also showing the array as well as the relevant errors Is storing information in the session a bad idea?
+Is storing information in the session a bad idea?
 What are some other ways?
+Als need to know how to redirect to different places, e.g. login redirection for new auction when logged out
-Can databases always be relied upon to return data in order?
+How to move model logic out fo controllers?

 QUESTIONS - GENERAL
 ===================